A Flight Through the CANDELS Ultra Deep Survey Field

 Astronomers and visual artists extracted over 26,000 galaxies from the Hubble UDS images and created a computer model based on the measured and estimated properties.
 Note that the distances used in the visualization are significantly compressed for cinematic purposes.

 Please give credit for this item to:

 NASA, ESA, F. Summers, J. DePasquale, G. Bacon, and Z. Levay (STScI)

 Acknowledgement: H. Ferguson, A. Koekemoer, and the CANDELS Team

 - Zoltan Levay (STScI)

 MissionsThis visualization is related to the following missions:

 Datasets used in this visualization

 CANDELS, the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey, is the largest project in the history of the Hubble Space Telescope, with 902 assigned orbits (about two months) of observing time.
-It was carried out between 2010 and 2013 with two cameras on board Hubble – WFC3 and ACSee more visualizations using this data set
+It was carried out between 2010 and 2013 with two cameras on board Hubble – WFC3 and ACSee all pages that use this dataset

 Note: While we identify the data sets used in these visualizations, we do not store any further details, nor the data sets themselves on our site.